0xProject/EIPs/EIPS/eip-tbd.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->

-Add a JSON-RPC method that returns the [state trie](https://github.com/ethereum/wiki/wiki/Patricia-Tree#state-trie) diffs introduced by executing the transactions within a block.
+Add a JSON-RPC method that returns the [state trie](https://github.com/ethereum/wiki/wiki/Patricia-Tree#state-trie) diffs introduced by specific a block.

 ## Abstract

 <!--A short (~200 word) description of the technical issue being addressed.-->

 There is currently no way for developers to retrieve the state trie or storage trie changes introduced by the transactions in a block.
-Trie diffs are a very efficient way to quickly figure out what blockchain state has changed, without re-executing every transactions within a block.
+Trie diffs are a very efficient way to figure out what blockchain state has changed since the last block, _without_ re-executing and tracing every transactions within a block.

 ## Motivation